scottshotgg/express_old/README.md

 The status follows a tick-tock style:
 - `tick` : push out code to ensure that features are implemented
-- `tock` : sweep, optimize, reform
+- `tock` : purge hacky workarounds, optimize, rearch

 <br>
 <br>